DroneSEN/Simulink_Tello_drone/docs/ArucoMarker.md

 ![Post processing](figures/aruco/aruco_post_processing.png)

-This system takes as input the position and rotation of the Aruco target in the global referential.
+This system takes as input the position and rotation of the Aruco target in the global referential and outputs the drone position in the Optitrack referential.

 ## References